k21971/EvilHack/doc/evilhack-changelog.md

 - New monster - antimatter vortex
 - Revert 'Remove a bit of unnecessary code'
 - Increase the odds of encountering a neothelid
+- Fix: fooproofing GEM_CLASS should only affect sling bullets